kylefiedler/kylefiedler.github.com/_posts/2020-03-07-but-the-fact-is-the-reality-is-all-grey-area-all-of-it-there-are-very-few-black-and-white-answers-and-no-solutions-without-secondorder-consequences.markdown

 From The [Value of Grey Thinking](https://fs.blog/2016/06/value-grey-thinking/) on the Farnam Street blog.

-I've been digging into Grey Thinking lately.
-It resonates with me as a consultant constantly balancing consequences of choices my clients and I make.
+Grey Thinking resonates with me as a consultant; constantly balancing consequences of choices my clients and I make.